Mecca: Medieval and pre-modern times

-Mecca was never the capital of any of the Islamic states.
+Mecca was never the capital of any of the Islamic states except the Zubayrid Caliphate.
 Muslim rulers did contribute to its upkeep, such as during the reigns of 'Umar (r.
 634–644) and Uthman (r.
 644–656) when concerns of flooding caused the caliphs to bring in Christian engineers to build barrages in the low-lying quarters and construct dykes and embankments to protect the area around the Kaaba.

 Muhammad's return to Medina shifted the focus away from Mecca and later even further away when 'Ali, the fourth caliph, took power and chose Kufa as his capital.
 The Umayyad Caliphate moved the capital to Damascus in Syria and the Abbasid Caliphate to Baghdad, in modern-day Iraq, which remained the center of the Islamic Empire for nearly 500 years.
-Mecca re-entered Islamic political history during the Second Fitna, when it was held by Abdullah ibn az-Zubayr and the Zubayrids.
+Mecca re-entered Islamic political history during the Second Fitna, when it was held by Abdullah ibn al-Zubayr and the Zubayrids.
 The city was twice besieged by the Umayyads in 683 and 692, and for some time thereafter, the city figured little in politics, remaining a city of devotion and scholarship governed by various other factions.
 In 930, Mecca was attacked and sacked by Qarmatians, a millenarian Shi'a Isma'ili Muslim sect led by Abu Tahir al-Jannabi and centered in eastern Arabia.
 The Black Death pandemic hit Mecca in 1349.